isbkch/ip-geolocator-swoole/README.md

 * [Maxmind Reader](https://github.com/maxmind/MaxMind-DB-Reader-php)

 #### Automatic Update
-Swool Scheduler is made with continuous update.
+Swoole Scheduler is made with continuous update.
 The update is checked every 24 hours.
 The database is downloaded 2 times in one month.

 ## Installation
 You can run the api with Docker.